tuukkaviitanen/messenger/README.md

 # Messenger application

 > Full Stack chat application using Node backend and React frontend.
+Currently includes a global chatroom and private chats.

 <b>IN PROGRESS</b>